google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 Having said that, we have only few sample shaders that come with GraphicsFuzz by default, the following PRs focus on adding a brand new set of 310 es sample shaders implementing different sorting and searching algorithms.

-[#602](https://github.com/google/graphicsfuzz/pull/602): WIP: new sample reference shaders
+[#602](https://github.com/google/graphicsfuzz/pull/602): New 310es sample shaders - v1

-[#643](https://github.com/google/graphicsfuzz/pull/643): WIP: new 310es reference shaders
+[#643](https://github.com/google/graphicsfuzz/pull/643): New 310es sample shaders - v2

-[#660](https://github.com/google/graphicsfuzz/pull/660): WIP: new 310es shader
+[#660](https://github.com/google/graphicsfuzz/pull/660): New 310es sample shaders - quicksort

-[#676](https://github.com/google/graphicsfuzz/pull/676): New 310es shader - binary search tree
+[#676](https://github.com/google/graphicsfuzz/pull/676): New 310es sample shaders - binary search tree

 ### Enhancement for Reducer